aroc/easypack/README.md

 2. Used in the `depends_on` key in other tasks to handle running dependent tasks.

 #### "what": "{TASK_TO_BE_RUN}"
 The "what" key defines the name of the task to be run.
 If it's one of the default EasyPack tasks below, then it runs that task.
 If EasyPack doesn't find a task with the value in this key then it tries to run a custom task.
 Custom tasks are fund in `{YOUR_PROJECT_ROOT}/easypack-tasks/{PATH_TO_TASK_WITH_JS_EXTENSION}`.
-How to build custom tasks are explained in this readme, here.
+[How to build custom tasks are explained in this readme here.](#how-to-build-easypack-custom-tasks)

 #### "output": "{PATH_TO_FILE}"
 The path to the file that will be created from this task.
 Be sure to include the path, filename and extension.
 For example, `./build/js/build.js`.